organisciak/dissertation/document/2_litreview.md

 ### Crowdsourcing

 Crowdsourcing refers to "groups of disparate people, connected through technology, contributing to a common product" [@organisciak_why_2010].
-It is an umbrella term that broadly captures the abilities of the internet, as a communications medium, to efficient connect people.
+It broadly captures the abilities of the internet, as a communications medium, to efficient connect people.

 Nothing about crowdsourcing is fundamentally tied to the internet.
-It is entirely possible to bring together large groups of people in different ways, but the access and efficiency of the internet is both what made the concept seem so novel in the 20th century and what gave it value in the various realms where it was applied.
+It is entirely possible to bring together large groups of people in different ways, but the access and efficiency of the internet is both what made the concept seem so novel and what gave it value in the various realms where it was applied.
 Whereas crowds have long been noted for their collective simplicity [@le_bon_crowd:_1896]<!--_--> or irrationality [@mackay_memoirs_1852], through the internet one can perform human-specific tasks at a scale usually only seen for computational tasks.

-To understand crowdsourcing, a brief understanding of its history is necessary.
-The term is recent and has an unambiguous source, but immediately upon introduction, it was adopted and expanded by society.
+The term is recent and has an unambiguous source, but immediately upon introduction, it was adopted and expanded on through public discourse.

 The term _crowdsourcing_ was coined in a 2006 Wired article by Jeff Howe [@howe_rise_2006].
 Howe was writing from a labor perspective, looking at online marketplaces for people to solve problems and create content.